X

 Getting a tattoo while pregnant should be approached with prudence.

-A slight chance of an allergic reaction or infection is among the risks of having a tattoo, but they may be too much for you right now.
-You should also consider your personal pain threshold because getting a tattoo isn’t easy and can be really painful.
+A slight chance of an allergic reaction or infection is among the risks of having a tattoo.
+Aside from that, you should consider your personal pain threshold because getting inked isn’t easy and can be really painful.

-Getting a tattoo comes with a number of risks, some of which could be particularly problematic for pregnant women.
+Getting a tattoo comes with a number of risks, some of which could be particularly problematic for soon-to-be moms.
 So before getting a tattoo while pregnant, you should be informed of the hazards.

 How do tattoos affect pregnancy?